azaroth42/gibson/advances.md

 ### Move: Crash

 When you want to crash your way into a system and seize control of it, roll +Synth.
 On a 10+ you cut through the ICE and take forceful control of the system, for now.
-Increase your hacking hold by 2.
+Increase your Hacking hold by 2.
 On a 7-9, you're through, increase your hold by 1 and pick one:
 * Your deck is damaged until repaired: -1 to a stat or remove a positive tag
 * Your neural interface is damaged until repaired: give it +unreliable, +damaging, +decay, or +substandard or remove a positive tag
 * One of your programs is deleted or otherwise irrecoverably corrupted, the MC picks which one.
 * Visible/Audible Alarms go off on site.
 Advance the Mission clock by 1.
 On a miss, the ICE blocks you: you pick one and the MC picks one.

+### Move: Hacking

+When you are jacked into the matrix and have some control of a computer system via Sleaze or Crash, you can spend a hold to:

+* Get past a piece of inactive ICE or other subsystem without triggering it
+* Prevent an alarm from triggering
+* Control a connected piece of hardware for a limited time
+* Decrease your Trace clock by 1 (once)
+* Take +1 forward for a roll against the system or in the system (once per roll)

+If you have no hold, you can get past ICE, activate routines or control hardware by Acting Under Pressure where the danger is being detected by the system that you're manipulating.

 ### Advances:
 * [2] Hold +1 for Console Cowboy